quangnvo/pca-plot/README.md

 sudo apt install nodejs
 node -v
 ```
-Then, go to the folder **frontend**, run `npm i` to install all the libraries, then `npm run dev` to run the application.
-Then you can go to http://localhost:3333/ to see the application, as the frontend is set to run on port 3333.
+Then, go to the folder **frontend**

+→ run `npm i` to install all the libraries

+→ then `npm run dev` to run the application

+→ then you can go to http://localhost:3333/ to see the application, as the frontend is set to run on port 3333.

 ``` bash
 cd frontend/